valogonor/EVC-Data-Wrangling-Excercise/README.md

 In addition to Python 3, you should have the Python packages Pandas and Requests installed.

 I have included notebook.py, which I used as a notebook for data exploration before writing the Python script.
+The SQL file is from a separate exercise.